 There are many great apps (and plenty excellent old-fashioned books) that can help you identify the type of wood you’re dealing with.
 Take a look at The Wood Database, the I.D.
 Wood app and Easy Wood Guide Pro.
 The Wood Database also has a list of poisonous woods you can refer to.
 Use only wood you can identify and know for sure is safe.

 Boiling Water: A New Trick

 Water can be boiled on a fire – that much should be obvious – though most people don’t know that you can boil water in a plastic cup, bottle or bag over a fire, too.
 This should only be done in an emergency where nothing else is available.
 Simply, it works because the water absorbs the heat that would otherwise have melted the plastic.
-There are plenty of demonstrations to that effect on YouTube.

 Preparing several dishes at once over a fire requires some thought over what goes on first and then after: The temperature will vary, and you don’t want some things burned while other things are coming off of the fire “under-done”.

 Seasoning can and should always be kept simple and natural.
 Most dishes are only in need of salt, sugar, pepper and/or herbs – no more, no less.
 Even recipes that seem complex tend to come back to the most basic types of seasoning.
 Make sure that you always have salt as part of your survival kit – its uses will extend far beyond its use in cooking as salt is one of the cleanest substances around.

 There are many ways to pack a fire, though keep in mind that heat distribution should be even and there should be nothing – and we mean nothing – that can catch fire near the flames.
 This includes around and above your fire, too.
 For safety, pack a formation of rocks or bricks around your fire before you light it.
 For very obvious reasons, you don’t want to make a fire indoors or in an enclosed space.